puczilka/100DaysPython/log.md

 # Day 8: Tuples
 **Completion Date:**
+03.12.2020
 **Learned:**
+Tuples are immutable, so useful for storing data that's not meant to be changed.
+How to create tuples, multiple variable assignment of tuples, changing a list inside of the tuple.
 # Day 9: Index and Slicing
 **Completion Date:**
+03.12.2020
 **Learned:**
+Learned about index and slicing.
 # Day 10: If/Else
 **Completion Date:**
+07.12.2020
 **Learned:**
+Controlling the flow of the programs with conditional statements in python, including nested statements and ternary operators (one-line ifelse statements).
 # Day 11: Augmented Assignments
 **Completion Date:**